scriptabuild/eventstore/docs/index.md

 - Will retry concurrent batches.
 - All events to the eventstore will end up having an order, so that replay always will give the same result.

-@aeinbu/eventstore offers repeateble read isolation level with the transaction/batch model.
+@aeinbu/eventstore offers repeatable read isolation level with the transaction/batch model.
 These transactions can be either commited or rolled back, and @aeinbu/eventstore will handle concurrent writes by retrying the write a preset number of times (before otherwise failing the transaction/batch).

 [Check out the tutorial to get started.](./tutorial.md)